 At this event James Piercy shares his experience of traumatic head injury and recovery to investigate how the brain works.

-Professor Hurlbert explores how we perceive colours, not as physical things, but resulting from perceptual processes in the eye and the brain.
+Professor Anya Hurlbert will be exploring how we perceive colours, not as physical things, but as subjective phenomena made by the brain.

 At this event, confront your phobias with Jay Gunn and his mini zoo of animals that traditionally inspire fear.
 Enter the dark, mysterious planetarium for some spine tingling horror shorts.